 How to Serve this Kale Salad Recipe

 There are different ways you can serve this street corn kale salad.
 Enjoy it as a side dish with grilled or fried chicken or steak.
+A Mexican chicken salad sandwich would be delicious with the elote salad.
 The spicy yogurt lime dressing will also complement the meat.
 You can enjoy this Mexican inspired salad by itself.
-In fact, it makes a wonderful meat for vegetarians.
+In fact, it makes a wonderful meal for vegetarians.

 How to Store Elote Salad

 - Store: This is best served as soon as you’ve made it but if you have leftovers, refrigerate them and use as soon as you can.
 Leftover sliced avocado can be tossed in lime juice to slow down its browning.